 The Department of Veterans Affairs (VA) will pay educational benefits to eligible students enrolled in approved degree programs at BBCC.
 Students eligible for VA educational benefits must make initial application for benefits and receive program approval.
-Depending upon eligibility, the Department of Veterans Affairs will determine the number of months, and monthly amount of benefits for each applicant.
+Depending upon eligiblity, the Department of Veterans Affairs will determine the number of months, and monthly amount of benefits for each applicant.
 The monthly amount is based upon the enrolled credits that count toward the approved program.
 Enrollment status is:

 Full Time = 12 credits or more

+3/4 Time = 9 through 11 credits

+1/2 Time = 6 through 8 credits

 Less than 1/2 Time = 5 or fewer credits